hsadler/flask-vue-project-seed/README.md

 I imagine this could be used to develope both locally or on a remote dev host.
 Just fire-up '. dev.sh' and rsync files upon update.
 Even webpack's hot-reload works from the container!

+Included in this project is a homebrewed database driver, cache driver and data object architecture to provide a starting point for new projects.

+Here's an outline of the multitier architecture so far:
+- api (client endpoints, call into model layer, format response)
+- model (operate on data objects, business logic)
+- data object (stateful models, represent deserialized records, implements CRUD)
+- data store driver (intermediary interface between application and datastore)

 ## Usage